How can we help you today?

 Are there downsides to dropshipping?

 Yes.
-Because the supplier is responsible for procurement and fulfillment, quality control and delivery issues are out of your control.
+Since the supplier is responsible for procurement and fulfillment, quality control and delivery issues are beyond your control.
 When these occur, your reputation is negatively affected despite having no direct involvement.

 How do I start a dropshipping business?